sanjaya740/HQSolver/README.md

 - Q: I found a bug, where to report it?
 - A: In the Issues tab (please also include log/screenshot or something)

-- Q: I want to help you with project!
+- Q: I want to help you with this project!
 Can I?
 - A: Of course!
 Any help are highly appreciated!